 The turnbuckles must not be completely tightened, however, because slack is needed in the shrouds to enable the mast to be fully raised

 That is true if the chain plate bolts are misaligned.
-Assuming the mast was properly tuned when it was lowered, you won’t be able to raise the mast completely without either loosening the turnbuckles or bending hardware.
-But it’s not necessary if you rotate the chain plate bolts properly.
+Assuming a mast was properly tuned when it was lowered, you won’t be able to raise the mast completely without either loosening the turnbuckles or bending the toggles or T bolts.
+That’s not necessary if you rotate the chain plate bolts properly.
 That is, with the chain plate tabs pointing at the mast like in the following picture.

 Have your mast and step it too